SmartlyDressedGames/Unturned-Docs/items/tank-asset.rst

 Tank Assets
 ===========

-Tanks (localized as "liquid storages") are placeables used to store water or fuel.
+Tanks (localized as "liquid storages") are created from the ItemTankAsset class.
+They are placeables used to store water or fuel.
 Players can siphon from, or deposit into, a liquid storage with certain items.
 Fuel tanks require a :ref:`fuel canister <doc_item_asset_fuel>`, while water tanks require a :ref:`water canister <doc_item_asset_refill>`.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.